-Last Sunday, CityLife award winner La Discothèque returned to Manchester’s Albert Hall for a Bank Holiday spectacular.
+Last weekend, CityLife award winner La Discothèque returned to Manchester’s Albert Hall for their first event of 2018.

 It’s easy to see why La Discothèque has gained such acclaim.
-From it’s blend of old and nu-disco, which brings together an eclectic crowd, to the toilet disco which is utterly inspired, we can are completely hooked.
+From its blend of old and nu-disco, which brings together an eclectic crowd, to the toilet disco which is utterly inspired, we are completely hooked.

-We absolutely can’t wait to see what the next instalment brings.
+We absolutely can’t wait for the next one!